How we process personal data in complaints

 Statement for the processing of personal data

-The statement for the processing of personal data in the context of the Ombudsman’s handling of complaints and inquiries can be find here.
+The statement for the processing of personal data in the context of the Ombudsman’s handling of complaints and inquiries can be found here.